mxxt1/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions allow for data to be persisted by allowing the server to store certain information about the client.
+HTTP is stateless, and therefore without sessions, there is no way to persist data (such as authorization).
+Sessions allow the server to attribute/link a series of http requests to the same client, instead of having to reauthenticate the client with each request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt hashes the plaintext password using a secret key before writing to the database, so that the database is never storing passwords in plaintext.
+This means the database only ever stores a hashed abstraction of the actual password, and not the actual password.

 - [ ] What does bcrypt do to slow down attackers?

+    Because hashing is unidirectional, the secret key and the plain text password would both need to be known in order to decipher the hash.
+If an attacker dumps the database, they only have access to the hash.
+If they are somehow able to also gain access to the secret key, they would still need to brute force/dictionary/rainbow table attack with the secret to figure out the hash (because the hash from plaintext+secret key will always be unique).
+This means they'd literally have to hash every combination of characters with the secret to try to find the combination of characters that would produce the hash stored in the database.
+It's possible, but resource intensive and slow.

 - [ ] What are the three parts of the JSON Web Token?

+    The three parts of a JWT are the header, the payload, and the signature.
+The header indicates the token algorithm and token type.
+The payload holds the data/claims that are being transmitted in the token, like username, id/subject, timestamp, etc. The signature validates the token and is generated using the encoded header and encoded payload and a secret key.
+Because the secret is server-side, the server is able to verify the signature.

 ## Minimum Viable Product